mbchang/panel_simulation/README.md

 # Panel Simulations
 Generate a fake panel discussion about any topic for the AI SF Summit https://aisf.co/.
+Play with it [here](https://mbchang-panel-simulation-main-k6i8aa.streamlit.app/).

 ## About